50 Unhealthiest Habits After 50

 The Rx: Switch out that soda for water or seltzer without artificial sweeteners.

 Unfortunately, this habit seems to be ageless.
 Consuming too much saturated fat—the "bad" fat found in red meat, cheese, baked goods and fried foods—boosts the amount of cholesterol in your blood, which increases your risk of heart attack and stroke.

 The Rx: Eat no more than three moderate servings of red meat each week.
 The American Heart Association recommends that you get no more than 13 grams of saturated fat per day.

 Frequent snoring could be the sign of a dangerous condition called sleep apnea, in which the airway behind the tongue collapses when you breathe in, reducing or even stopping your airflow for up to a minute.
 Sleep apnea has been associated with high blood pressure and cardiovascular disease, according to the National Sleep Foundation.
 Researchers think that's because the condition causes repeated oxygen deprivation that stresses the blood vessels and heart.

-Recommendation: If you've been told that you snore, talk to your doctor about it.
+The Rx: If you've been told that you snore, talk to your doctor about it.

 Consider socializing as important to your health as exercise—maintain connections to family and friends however you can, given the coronavirus.
 As for yourself: To get through this pandemic at your healthiest, don't miss these 37 Places You're Most Likely to Catch Coronavirus.